-CISA 172 Keyboarding Skill Development
+Keyboarding Skill Development

-Recommended Preparation: CISA 170A with a minimum grade of C or equivalent keyboarding skill
+Recommended Preparation: BUSI 170 with a minimum grade of C or equivalent keyboarding skill.

 A short-term course that provides techniques and practice for increasing keyboarding speed and accuracy.
 Utilizes an individualized instructional approach in a laboratory setting.
-Pass/No Pass Grading.
+Credit/No Credit grading.